peterbe/hashin/README.rst

     ``pip`` to get the hash.

   * Testing no runs Python 2.6 and Python 3.3.

+  * All hashes, per package, are sorted (by the hash) to make it more predictable.

 0.11.5
   * You can now pass PEP-0496 Environment Markers together with the package